gagan-utreja/Demo/PITCHME.md

 ---
 - Connectivity — You can control the settings for Wi-Fi, Access Point Name (APN), Web proxy, and Android VPN.
 - Security — You can define password rules, encrypt data on the device, install certificates, configure firewall settings, and   use Cisco AnyConnect.
-SSO — You can set up the generic SSO framework, and assign apps to Identity Providers (IdP) like Active Directory.
-Data backup — You can manage Google backups, and enable mobile-to-PC syncing via Samsung Kies.
+- Data backup — You can manage Google backups, and enable mobile-to-PC syncing via Samsung Kies.
-Expenses — You can get cost-related information like call and SMS usage levels and call duration times.
+- Expenses — You can get cost-related information like call and SMS usage levels and call duration times.
-Inventory — You can get device information such as total memory usage, installed apps, and firmware version.
+- Inventory — You can get device information such as total memory usage, installed apps, and firmware version.
+---
-Kiosk mode — You can customize a device for a kiosk, by providing access to only one or a few apps and restricting access to the underlying Android system.
+- Kiosk mode — You can customize a device for a kiosk, by providing access to only one or a few apps and restricting access to   the underlying Android system.
-Location services — You can enable GPS, enforce territorial boundaries, and wipe a lost or stolen device to remove confidential data.
+- Location services — You can enable GPS, enforce territorial boundaries, and wipe a lost or stolen device to remove    confidential data.
-Help desk — You can send screen captures of devices and enable remote control of devices.
+- Help desk — You can send screen captures of devices and enable remote control of devices.
+---
+###### KNOX Premium SDK
+-